ShubhankarK/task1/README.md

 Note:

 	http://localhost:8080/ is just an example, use the default ports on your local machine which can be seen once you run task1.py in the virtual environment.

 Sub-task 1:

-        A simple hello-world at http://localhost:8080/ that displays a simple string like "Hello World - Arpit"; replace "Arpit" with your own first name).
+        Task: A simple hello-world at http://localhost:8080/ that displays a simple string like "Hello World - Arpit"; replace "Arpit" with your own first name).

 	Steps for execution:
           •  Enter http://localhost:8080/ in the search bar of your browser.